NotokDay/ICSD/Game Of Thrones/Machines/Blitz/Walkthrough.md

 ## Enumerating the target

-We first run nmap on all ports to find open ports.
+Run a full-range port scan to find all open ports.
 ```
 ┌──(kali㉿kali)-[~/Blitz]
 └─$ nmap -p- 192.168.100.131